http://2025-12-01t1420z.cam

 2021

-A little handmade web space that featuring a live feed of anonymously contributed urls leading to Internet destinations of a similar sentiment.
+A little handmade web space that features a live feed of anonymously contributed urls leading to Internet destinations of a similar sentiment.
 This site is the distillation of extensive research, conversations, and experiments around alternative web practices, decentralized networks, and online gathering.

 Greetings From